digitalronin/k8s-blog/content/posts/rails-on-k8s-create-app.md

     rails server

-This time, when you visit `http://localhost:3000` you should see the rails welcom message.
+This time, when you visit `http://localhost:3000` you should see the rails welcome message.

 ![Rails Welcome Message](/images/youre-on-rails.png)